m-stein/m-stein.github.io/_posts/2016-02-20-recording-genode-screencasts-3.markdown

 </subsystem>
 ~~~

-Now I can issue `start`<wbr>`screencast` in the CGI monitor and as intended, the LOG
+Now I can issue `start`<wbr>`screencast` in the CLI monitor and as intended, the
-output shows *avconv* starting and the CPU load monitor gives evidence that it
+log output shows *avconv* starting and the CPU load monitor gives evidence that
-is running on the 3rd of my four cores.
+it is running on the 3rd of my four cores.
 Currently, with one of my Intel-i5
-cores and a resolution of XXX x XXX, I'm reaching around 25 FPS.
+cores and a resolution of 1280x800, I'm reaching around 25 FPS.
 The next
 issues on my road map are clean dynamic termination of *avconv* (currently I'm
 merely using the `-t` parameter) and support for audio recording using the
 `Audio_in` session of the audio driver.

-[abbrevation list]
+{% include abbreviations.markdown %}